parallella/parallella-hw/interrupts_connected/README.md

    edit_hdf.sh     - shell script that edits the HDF file according to location of Epiphany in the mesh

+   Design Files/ - design files for a costum PCB E-link connector

+   In this folder you may also find a user guide to setting up the environment, a full technical report, a presentation about the project and an Excel memory map

 Prior to Building the project